JamesEdition/feed-documentation/README.md

 Version 3.2

-Description of the feed formats for https://www.jamesedition.com
+Description of the feed formats for [JamesEdition - The world's largest luxury marketplace](http://www.jamesedition.com)

 For Automobiles, Motorcycles, Real estates, Vacation rentals, Yachts and Jewellery listings.